Keith Moon’s Fabulous Dallas Scrabble Game

 by Regis Boff

-One of Jim’s guys was standing at the door to the Moon’s suite being muscular and earnest.
+One of Jim’s guys was standing at the door to the Moon’s suite being brawny and earnest.

 “What’s he doing?”
-I asked him, significantly more relieved now for not encountering any police on my trip.
-The likable young tough shrugged like muscular people imagine they can, “He’s been calling up hookers for the last couple of hours with Jim, Tiny, and Dougal.”
+I asked, calm now for not engaging any police.
+The likable young tough shrugged like muscular people imagine they can, “He’s been ringing up hookers for the last couple of hours with Jim, Tiny, and Dougal.”

-Moon’s living room was empty except for Tiny who was standing guard at the bedroom door.
+Moon’s living room was empty except for Tiny, who was standing sentinel at Keith’s bedroom door.

-Tiny is a four hundred pound ex-cop who according to his legend was shot and partially disabled on a call before coming to work for The Who and Jim.
-He occasionally carried the band’s only gun.
-He kept it on his ankle where he could not reach it in an emergency without a chiropractor.
-He had shoulder length black curly hair and an uncut testicle sparse beard.
-Having been up for at least two days chasing Moon, he somewhat resembled the consequence of a high school custodian’s mop attack on a fat black bear.
+Tiny was a colossal ex-New York cop who got shot and lived on a pension, I think.
+He irregularly carried The Who’s only gun.
+He kept it on his ankle where he could not reach it in a crisis without a chiropractor.
+He had greasy black curly hair and an uncut testicle sparse beard.
+Having been up for at least two days chasing Moon, he somewhat resembled the consequence of a high school custodian’s wet mop attack on a fat black bear.
 He was a simple and good guy.

-Tiny bathing, as the tour joke goes, only before major surgery.
+Tiny bathed, as the tour joke went, only before major surgery.

-“You’re a picture,” I said to him as I passed to knock on the bedroom door.
+“You’re a picture,” I said as I passed him to knock on the bedroom door.

-I undressed, except for my shoes and case.
+I undressed, except for my briefs and my case.

 It was a Scrabble board.